-The two main street are Mission and Valenia.
+The two main streets are Mission and Valencia.

 8 seats.
 A little bit dirty.
 And you’ll leave here with wok-smoked infused clothes.
 But it’s the best deal in all of SF.
 Legit Burmese food with plates around $7-$9.
 Things to get: House noodles, tea leaf salad, coconut chicken noodle soup.

 Vegan food that doesn’t taste vegan.
 They source everything from their local farm.
 A lot of their dishes come drenched in their signature cashew “cheese” sauce which is heaven.

 My fave coffee shop in the Mish.
 You’ll know you’re close when you see 394587 bikes hanging upside-down out front.

 Draft beers on fleek!
 Punky, divey bar with a great outdoor back area.
 Delicious sliders!
 There’s an alley next to it that’s covered in cool graffiti and street art.

 Deliciously classy cocktail spot.
 I think I had a Tom Collins here once made with curry spices!

 If you want to wake up early and have the best pastries of your life, come here.
 Things to get: morning bun, ham and cheese croissant, and lemon meringue cake.

 Grab a scoop and head over to Dolores Park across the street for some sunbathing.
 Walk to the top of the hill for a beautiful view of the city.
 You could spend hours here people watching and taking in the weirdness...

 Brewery housed in a giant warehouse.
 Great space to people watch.
 Must get the coconut chicken wings.